raja-abhishek/FinTech/Homework/FinTech_Case_Study.md

 ## Recommendations

 Klarna's target is the segment where the order value is comparatively low (such as Fashion, Grocery etc.) which means they are operating in low margin segments.
 Currently a significant portion of Klarna revenue comes from a flat fee of $0.30 and a variable percentage fee between 3.29% to 5.99% charged to merchants.
-Any financial and non financial risk (such as increase in default, data breach etc.) will further reduce their margin.
+Any financial and non-financial risk (such as increase in default, data breach etc.) will further reduce their margin.
 Klarna should look to

 - Enhance their product offering
   - Offer payment solutions for high value items (auto, High end electronics) and charge interest